 Christina Dayries serves as the Deputy Director/Chief of Staff in the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP).
 She assists the Director in all aspects of the agency's preparedness, prevention, response, recovery and mitigation activities.
-She previously served on the FEMA Region 6 Regional Advisory Committee on behalf of GOHSEP.
-One of her former roles in the agency was serving as the Asst.
-Deputy Director of Grants and Administration where she directed the agency's grants and administration activities for homeland security, recovery, finance, budget, purchasing, human resources, facility management and Federal grant compliance sections and is directly responsible for oversight and management of the agency's $2 billion annual budget.
+Christina has served in several positions within the agency.
+As the previous Asst.
+Deputy Director of Grants and Administration, she directed the agency's grants and administration activities for homeland security, recovery, finance, budget, purchasing, human resources, facility management and Federal grant compliance sections and is directly responsible for oversight and management of the agency's $4 billion budget.

 Dayries held the section chief position of Communications and Interoperability where she was instrumental in establishing the governance structure and policy for the Louisiana Wireless Information Network (LWIN) and has been nationally recognized for establishing the Nation's first statewide digital 700 MHz radio systems in the aftermath of Katrina.
 Dayries was recognized by the U.S. Department of Homeland (DHS) for utilizing best practices in developing grant applications related to interoperable communications.

 Prior to joining GOHSEP in July 2008, Dayries worked as the executive management officer for the Louisiana State Police.
 Dayries and was responsible for overseeing the agency's budget and administration of the State's homeland security grant program for first responders.

-Dayries began her emergency/risk management career with the Calcasieu Parish Police Jury as an emergency planner/claims adjuster and served in that capacity for 7 1/2 years.
+Dayries began her emergency/risk management career with the Calcasieu Parish Police Jury as an emergency planner/claims adjuster.
 While working with the Police Jury, Dayries received training in emergency and risk management and held positions on multiple boards including Southwest Louisiana Mutual Aid Association, Local Emergency Planning Committee (LEPC) and Community Awareness and Emergency Response.
 She served on committees focusing on public awareness, steering and communications.
 Dayries was also a member of the Parish Hazmat Team.

 Dayries has received the following awards: